Author/illustrator for young readers. If my life was a movie, it'd be a comedy for children.

 The Little Prince is a children's book written for adults.
 To a child, grown-ups and their funny way of thinking can be perplexing.
-Children wouldn't understand why certain adults would spend the time to do something grown ups think of as a "matter of consequence," and then the grown-up would proceed to justify their actions with again another assortment of baffling reasons, and lastly, accuse the child for not being grown up enough to comprehend their merited motivations behind their actions.
+Children wouldn't understand why certain adults would spend the time to do something grown-ups think of as a "matter of consequence," and then justify their actions with an assortment of baffling reasons, and lastly, accuse the child of not being grown up enough to comprehend the motivations behind their actions.

-This book may be written in a way that doesn't seem to make sense for people who seek to read it only for the story instead of what it is trying to convey; but for people whose intentions is to empathize and connect with the book and the little prince, there will be, before their eyes, a feast of hidden knowledge and values injected in every chapter of the book.
+This book is written in a way that doesn't make sense for people who seek to read it only for the story instead of what it is trying to convey.
+But for people whose intention is to connect with the book and empathize with the little prince, there will be a feast of hidden knowledge and values injected in every chapter.

-These are the, I believe, essential life lessons I extracted from the book that I shall treasure deeply and live with all my life.
+These are, I believe, the essential life lessons I extracted from the book that I shall treasure and live with all my life.

 #1 | A problem starts with a tiny sprout that wasn't handled with immediately